JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

 Currently for version v1.2

 # Installation
+0. Download the latest release of the mod (found on the right side of this page)
 1. Run the executable called WrestlingEmpireCustomMusicPatcher.exe and a new window will appear.
 1. Find the Assembly-CSharp.dll file in the games folder.
     * This is probably Steam/Steamapps/Wrestling Empire/Wrestling Empire_Data/Managed/Assembly-CSharp.dll